Meet Our Team

 Brittany Munn M.S., CCC-SLP

-Brittany is a member of the American-Speech-Language (ASHA) and maintains her Certificate of clinical Competence (CCC`s).
+Brittany is a member of the American Speech-Language-Hearing Assocation (ASHA) and maintains her Certificate of Clinical Competence (CCC’s).
 She is licensed to practice in both Kansas and Missouri.

 Brittany has extensive experience with childhood language disorders as well as speech sound disorders.
 She tailors treatment approaches that best fit the unique needs of each client and their preferred way of learning.
-She also has experience providing early intervention services, expressive and receptive language disorders across the lifespan, as well as experience with autism spectrum disorder.
+She also has experience providing early intervention services and expressive and receptive language disorders across the lifespan.

 Brittany is a proud lifelong Kansas City resident who currently resides in Overland Park with her husband.
 Her hobbies include traveling, swimming, hanging out with her friends and family and learning about wildlife along with being a HUGE Kansas City sports fan.